TW: casual ableism, paranoia, mind control, violence

 The whisper in the back of my head was so quiet that I barely realized it was there.
 Stop.

 Every muscle in my body froze, then my arms fell uselessly by my sides, like every bit of energy had been drained out of them.
 I still wanted to fight.
 I was still angry.
-The words were still ringing around my head, echoing louder and louder – but the whisper was stronger even that.
+The words were still ringing around my head, echoing louder and louder—but the whisper was stronger even than that.
 Stop.
 A simple command.
 My own head trying to be rational.
-Or –
+Or—

-Damn, maybe I was paranoid, but I wasn’t taking a hell of a lot for granted right now.
+Maybe I was paranoid, but I wasn’t taking anything for granted right now.
 “What did you do to me?”
 I hissed.

 The driver didn’t look terribly startled.
 That was not helping the paranoia.
 “Ah.
 That wasn’t me.”

-“Willow, that’s enough,” the driver sighed, although with a bit of thought I realized I’d probably winded them.
+“Willow, that’s enough,” sighed the driver, although with a bit of thought I realized I’d probably winded them.
 Whoops.

 “Willow?”
 I echoed.
 I could feel Jo glaring at me.
 I turned to her, and hissed under my breath, “What?”

 She crossed her arms.
-“If you hadn’t been so ready to pick a fight,” she grumbled, “you would have noticed there’s somebody else here.”
+“If you hadn’t been so ready to pick a fight,” she replied acidly, “you would have noticed there’s somebody else here.”
 She inclined her chin back towards the car.

-There was somebody in the front seat.
+I turned to look, rubbing my hands against my face.
+There was somebody else in the front seat.
 I stared at the silhouette in the dark window, confused, and then the window rolled down.
-The person inside poked her head through, folding fishnet-clad arms over the edge and popping a pink bubble.
+The white girl inside poked her head through,

 “Will,” the driver said again, exhaustion obvious in their voice as they glared down at the blonde.
 “Lose the gum.”

 The blonde chewed thoughtfully, then grinned at me.
 She looked a little like a fox, with high cheekbones and a pointy chin, strands falling from her blonde ponytail and framing her face.
 “Okay.
-You done being a violent nutcase now?“
+You done being an asshole now?”

 I blinked.
 Yeah.
 Okay.
 Reality was definitely coming apart a little.
-First strange women who knew me for some reason, spat out nonsense and vanished, and now I was hearing voices in my head.
+First strange women who knew me for some reason, spat out nonsense and vanished, and now I was hearing voices in my head, apparently.
 Well, that wasn’t completely abnormal.
 But the voices weren’t supposed to be real.

 That did not answer my qu—